Okija: Vegetation

-According to one legend, Okija, Ihiala, Ihembosi and Uli had one father referred to as Achala, the son of Ogidi. this can be why Okija is a few times called Okija – Achala – Ogidi.
+According to one legend, Okija, Ihiala, Ihembosi and Uli had one father referred to as Achala Ogidi.
+This can be the reason why Okija is a few times called Okija – Achala – Ogidi.

 According to this legend, Okija was the primary son: Ihembosi, the second, Ihiala, the third, and Uli the fourth and last.
 Naturally, they need to decide on things and break Kola so as of seniority.
 This can be why Okija breaks Kola nut for all the cities in Ihiala LGA, the court of law connected cities, though settled at Ihiala, is thought as Achala city court up to nowadays.

-THE THIRTY ONE VILLAGES IN OKIJA OR OKIJA “OHU EBO NA IRI;